outerbase/astra-ui/src/components/universe/README.md

 1. **Initialization and Styling**

-   - The component initializes with default styles and handles its layout and appearance using CSS.
-   - It includes specific styles to hide scrollbars and apply syntax highlighting.
+   - It includes specific styles to hide scrollbars and apply syntax highlighting (via PrismJS)

 2. **Properties and State**

-   - `wordWrap`: A Boolean property to enable or disable word wrapping in the editor.
+   - `wrap`: A Boolean property to enable or disable word wrapping in the editor.
    - `text`: A property containing the SQL code displayed in the editor.
+   - `activeLineNumber`: Indicates which line has focus for displaying visual emphasis.
+   - `hasSelectedText`: When true, disables active line highlighting.
-   - `highlightedCode`, `cache`, `lines`: Internal states used to manage syntax highlighting, line heights, and rendered lines.
+   - `highlightedCode`, `cache`, `lines`: Internal states used to manage syntax highlighting, line heights, and ultimately what is visible to the user.

 3. **Lifecycle Methods**

-   - `connectedCallback()`: Sets up event listeners for resizing the window and updating line cache.
+   - `connectedCallback()`: Sets up event listeners for dealing with resizing.
    - `disconnectedCallback()`: Cleans up event listeners when the component is removed from the DOM.
-   - `firstUpdated()`: Updates the line cache after the initial render to ensure proper line number handling.
+   - `firstUpdated()`: Updates the line cache after the initial render to ensure proper line number formatting.

 4. **Rendering**

    - The `render()` method defines the structure of the editor, including the line numbers, code display area, and textarea.
-   - The `textarea` and code display are synchronized to scroll together.
+   - The `<textarea />`, `<div id="displayed-code" />` and `<div id="line-numbers" />` are synchronized to scroll in-sync.
+   - Omits active line when there is a text selection.

 5. **Handling Input and Updates**

    - `onInput()`: Updates the `text` property and refreshes the line cache whenever the user types into the textarea.
    - `updateLineCache()`: Processes the input text, applies syntax highlighting with Prism.js, and updates the line heights.
+   - `handleResize()`: Updates the line cache / ensures proper formatting

 6. **Line Number Calculation**

    - `getLineNumbers()`: Computes and returns the line numbers, taking into account wrapped content and line heights.
+   - `handleSelectionChange()`: Toggles `hasSelectedText`'s value
+   - `handleScrollEnd()`: Syncs the `<textarea />` with `<div id="displayed-code" />` _after scrolling_ has completed; preserves smooth momentum scrolling

 7. **Helper Methods**
    - `computeLineHeight()`: Determines the height of a single line of text by creating a temporary element.